 No-Choice Behavior Assays

 We collected psyllids from the colony using an aspirator and transferred them to 8 × 35 mm glass shell vials.
 All psyllids were tested within 90 minutes from the time of collection from the colony.
 181 behavior assays were conducted.
 For each experimental replicate, a single psyllid was introduced to the arena, and its behaviors recorded for five minutes.
-Leaves used for choice assays were stained and cleared using the methods of Backus et al. 1988 to reveal any salivary sheaths left from probing/feeding. .
+Leaves used for choice assays were stained and cleared using the methods of Backus et al. 1988 to reveal any salivary sheaths left from probing/feeding.
 Psyllid sex was determined, and psyllids were preserved in 95% ethanol for later testing for Lso by qPCR (see Psyllid Haplotype and Lso Detection, above).
 We recorded behaviors similar to Butler et al. (2011): probing, walking, cleaning and whether the psyllid was on or off the leaf.
-These behaviors have putative significance for pathogen transmission and/or host selection (Prager et al. 2014a,b).
+These behaviors have putative significance for pathogen transmission and/or host selection (Prager et al. 2014a, b).
 These behaviors were scored using CowLog3 (Hänninen and Pastell 2009), which records behavioral incidences with timestamps from prerecorded video.

 Oviposition Assays